Azrielski/Wk2-Code-Challenge/README.md

 This project is open source and free to use.

 ### Author
-Created by Victor Azriel Ngae.
+Created by Victor Azriel Ngae